Categories of graphs for operadic structures: Preliminaries

 The purpose of this section is to recall the most essential information about the graphical category $\gcat$ from \cite{HRY-mod1}.
 The following definition of a combinatorial model for `graphs with loose ends' is due to Joyal and Kock, and appears in \cite[\S3]{JoyalKock:FGNTCSM} under the name \emph{Feynman graphs}.

-\begin{definition}[Graphs] Write $\mathscr{I}$ for the category where the nontrivial endomorphism of $\mathtt{a}$ squares to the identity. \begin{itemize} \item A \mydef{graph} is a functor $\mathscr{I} \to \finset$ so that the self-map of $\mathtt{a}$ goes to a fixpoint-free involution and the generating map $\mathtt{a} \leftarrow \mathtt{d}$ goes to a monomorphism. \end{itemize} A graph $G$ will be written as
+\begin{definition}[Graphs] Write $\mathscr{I}$ for the category freely generated by the graph subject to the relation that the nontrivial endomorphism of $\mathtt{a}$ squares to the identity. \begin{itemize} \item A \mydef{graph} is a functor $\mathscr{I} \to \finset$ so that the self-map of $\mathtt{a}$ goes to a fixpoint-free involution and the generating map $\mathtt{a} \leftarrow \mathtt{d}$ goes to a monomorphism. \end{itemize} A graph $G$ will be written as

 and we usually behave as though the leftward arrow is a subset inclusion $D_G \subseteq A_G$. \begin{itemize} \item If $v\in V_G$ is a vertex, then we write $\nbhd(v) \coloneqq t^{-1}(v) \subseteq D_G$ for the \mydef{neighborhood} of $v$. \item The \mydef{boundary} of a graph $G$ is the set $\eth(G) = A_G \setminus D_G$. \item The set of \mydef{edges}